SirJake-ops/LoadBalancer/README.md

 # Rust Load Balancer

-A learning-focused TCP load balancer written in Rust with Tokio.
+TCP load balancer written in Rust with Tokio.
 The project currently supports a transparent single-backend proxy path, TOML configuration, per-connection Tokio tasks, and graceful shutdown handling.

 The longer-term goal is to grow this into a configurable load balancer with backend pool state, health checks, and pluggable balancing strategies such as round-robin and least-connections.